-Discovering Aegean beauty has become my favorite thing to do while in Greece.
-The Greek territory has around 6000 islands and islets in the Aegean and Ionian Sea from which only 227 are inhabited.
-I’m on a mission to discover most of them and today I will talk about Hydra island and what you need to know.
+Discovering the Aegean Islands has become a favorite while in Greece.
+The Greek territory has around 6000 islands and islets in the Aegean and Ionian Seas, from which only 227 are inhabited.
+I’m on a mission to discover most of them, and today I will talk about Hydra Island and what you need to know.

-Wanna escape the noise, the traffic and the people?
-I have the perfect place for you as I’m hunting down the best spots in Greece.
-Hydra island is relatively small, you can walk almost anywhere and it feels incredible not to have cars around.
+Do you want to escape the noise, the traffic, and the people?
+Then, I have the perfect place for you as I’m hunting down the best spots in Greece.
+Hydra Island is relatively small, you can walk almost anywhere, and it feels incredible not to have cars around.
 It’s a bit like traveling back in time.
-The small picturesque island is ideal for those that look for peace, tranquility and a total shift of environment.
-Practicing slow living has been my favorite thing ever and being on islands like these I can relax completely and live without stress.
+The small picturesque island is ideal for those that look for peace, tranquility, and a total shift of environment.
+Practicing slow living has been my favorite thing ever, and being on islands like these, I can relax completely and live without stress.
 Here there’s no need to run after anything.

-Every day we rush to work, we rush to get the bus in time, we rush to take the kids to school, etc., without a pause.
+Every day we rush to work, get the bus on time, take the kids to school, etc., without a pause.
 We are on autopilot most of the time.
-This style of living is slowly killing us by making us extremely stressed, anxious and sick.
-Becoming aware and making small changes towards what we seek to obtain will ultimately make us happy.
-We should always be happy where we are in life, but never become complacent with how the situation is.
-We can achieve anything we put our mind to.
-I can write motivational speeches all day haha, but back to the topic.
+This style of living is slowly killing us by making us highly stressed, anxious, and sick.
+Becoming aware and making small changes toward what we seek to obtain will ultimately make us happy.
+We should always be satisfied where we are but never become complacent with the situation.
+We can achieve anything we put our minds to.
+I can write motivational speeches all day, but back to the topic.

 - Explore Hydra Town

-This is the main town of the island populated with lots of colorful houses, restaurants and shops.
-The lovely Venetian architectural style plays a big role in shaping the face of the town.
-Walking the narrow cobbled streets you will discover lovely bakery, jewelry and clothing shops which offer a variety of summer linen clothes.
-In restaurants you can find traditional Greek and Mediterranean cuisine.
-As you walk up into town you can get lost in the maze.
-Nevertheless the spectacular view over the bay is totally worth it.
-Reserve one day to explore this main area in detail and also to take those nice pictures.
+This island’s main town is populated with many colorful houses, restaurants, and shops.
+The lovely Venetian architectural style plays a significant role in shaping the face of the city.
+Walking the narrow cobbled streets, you will discover charming bakeries, jewelry, and clothing shops that offer a variety of summer linen clothes.
+In restaurants, you can find traditional Greek and Mediterranean cuisine.
+Walking up into town, you can get lost in the maze.
+Nevertheless, the spectacular view over the bay is worth it.
+Reserve one day to thoroughly explore this central area and take nice pictures.

 2. Explore the surroundings

-After seeing the main area of the island go right and left of Hydra town.
-There are paths along the sea where you can walk to the nearest beach, have dinner at one of the restaurants overlooking the sunset or simply sit on a bench enjoying the views and putting your thoughts in order.
-I walked to Mandraki beach and on the way there I spotted the most amazing looking water.
-See below.
-Also, on the other side of the island I walked up to Vlychos beach, took a swim there and came back to town at night.
-For the sand lovers, like me, there’s no sandy beaches.
-But still enjoyed the pebbled ones.
+After seeing the island’s central area, go right and left of Hydra town.
+There are paths along the sea where you can walk to the nearest beach, have dinner at one of the restaurants overlooking the sunset or sit on a bench enjoying the views while putting your thoughts in order.
+I walked to Mandraki Beach, and on the way there, I spotted the most amazing-looking water.
+See below the pictures.
+Also, on the other side of the island, I walked up to Vlychos Beach, swam there, and returned to town at night.
+Unfortunately, there are no sandy beaches on Hydra for sand lovers like me, but I still enjoyed the pebbled ones.

 3. Take a water taxi

-Since cars are not allowed, the only form of transportation is either donkey or a water taxi boat.
-You can actually walk across the island to go to Limnioniza beach, or take a water taxi to Bisti, Mpisti and Agios Nikolaos beach.
-The boats are always up and down taking people from one place to another
+Since cars are prohibited, a donkey or a water taxi boat is the only transportation form.
+You can walk across the island to Limnioniza Beach or take a water taxi to Bisti, Mpisti, and Agios Nikolaos Beach.
+The boats are always up and down, bringing people from one place to another.

 4. Spend the day at the beach

-The further you go from town the less people you will find.
-And if you travel at the beginning of the summer or the end, there won’t be so many.
+The further you go from the town, the fewer people you will find.
+And if you travel at the beginning or end of summer, there won’t be so many.
 You can enjoy having your private beach.
-You can take a water taxi and spend the whole day sleeping on the beach like me, or reading, doing crochet, writing or any other activity.
+You can take a water taxi and spend the whole day sleeping on the beach like me, reading, doing crochet, writing, or any other activity.

 5. Sail around

-Another option would be to rent a boat and sail it yourself if you have the knowledge or go with a qualified person.
-Get a group of friends together and have the best time of your life swimming in the clear waters of the Aegean Sea.
-There are many boats positioned in the bay and outside of it.
+Another option would be to rent a boat and sail it yourself if you have the knowledge or hire a qualified person.
+Get your group of friends and have the best time of your life swimming in the clear waters of the Aegean Sea.
+There are many boats in the port waiting to be rented.